-This part will investigate densification options for both woody as well as grassy energy crops.
-The focus will be on briquetting (and to some extent pelletizing) rather than the conventional baling technologies, which are already available, since briquetting as well as pelletizing are expected to result in denser materials more suitable for industrial use.
+This part investigated densification options for both woody as well as grassy energy crops.
+The focus was on briquetting and pelletizing rather than the conventional baling technologies, which are already available, since briquetting as well as pelletizing are expected to result in denser materials more suitable for industrial use.

-In addition, two pre-treatment technologies (torrefaction and Torwash) will be developed and tested on specific crops, both in combination with briquetting as densification step rather than pelletization.
-Pelletization of these pre-treated materials is already being evaluated in detail in the EU FP7 project SECTOR, which started in 2012.
+In addition, two pre-treatment technologies (torrefaction and Torwash) were developed and tested on specific crops, both in combination with briquetting as densification step rather than pelletization.

-Therefore, the objectives of this task are to:
+Therefore, the objectives of this task were to:

 - optimize conventional technologies: briquetting for mechanical pre-treatment of energy crops SRC, Miscanthus and giant reed in order to improve storage and transport.